-2.00 p.m.
-Mr G Green - Will make a presentation to Council regarding the Bushlinks 500 Project outcomes.
-This presentation will inform Council of the project works that occurred between May 2012 to December 2014.
+➤ 2.00 p.m.
+Mr G Green - Presentation to Council regarding the Bushlinks 500 Project outcomes.
+This presentation was to inform Council of the project works that occurred between May 2012 to December 2014.
 The project received a \$766,400 grant from the Australian Government.